ANDY-QIAN123/Personal-Web/README.md

 ## Deploying
 <h4>Deploying to Github Pages</h4>
-1. Modify the environmental variables and git remote url in .github/workflows/github-pages.yml.
+1. Modify the environmental variables and git remote url in .github/workflows/github-pages.yml.</hr>
 2. Modify homepage in package.json to point to where you plan to host your site.
-If you do not plan on using a custom domain name, it should look like https://[your-gh-username].github.io/[repository-name - default:personal-site]/
+If you do not plan on using a custom domain name, it should look like https://[your-gh-username].github.io/[repository-name - default:personal-site]/</hr>
 3. If you plan on using a custom domain, modify public/CNAME.
-If you don't, delete public/CNAME.
+If you don't, delete public/CNAME.</hr>
 Make a commit to main and push your changes.
 That's it.

 <h4>Static Export</h4>
 To statically export the site without deploying to github pages, delete or disable .github/workflows/github-pages.yml and run npm run predeploy.
 This generates a static export of the website as personal-site/build/.
 Copy this and self-host or deploy to a CDN.

 ## Developer Tools
-install
+<h3>app-create-react</h3>
+Create React App works on macOS, Windows, and Linux.</hr>
+`npx create-react-app my-app`</hr>
+`cd my-app`</hr>
+`npm start`

+<h3>Ant Design</h3>
+An enterprise-class UI design language and React UI library.
+`yarn add antd` or `npm install antd`